vultr/ansible-collection-vultr/README.md

 ## Using this collection

-This collection is shipped with the Ansible package.
-So if you have it installed, no more action is required.
+This collection will be shipped with the Ansible package >=6.0.0.
+If you have it installed, no more action is required.

 If you have a minimal installation (only Ansible Core installed) or you want to use the latest version of the collection along with the whole Ansible package, you need to install the collection from [Ansible Galaxy](https://galaxy.ansible.com/vultr/cloud) manually with the `ansible-galaxy` command-line tool: